YutongWangML/msvmlab/README.md

 # MSVMLAB

-Multiclass support vector machine (MSVM) in MATLAB.
-The purpose is to facilitate research on multiclass SVMs.
+Multiclass support vector machine (MSVM) in MATLAB

+The purpose is of this package is to facilitate research on multiclass SVMs.
 As such, the focus is on clarity rather than speed.

 ## Get started